Consensys/doc.goquorum/docs/tutorials/private-network/adding-removing-ibft-validators.md

 description: Adding and removing IBFT validators
 ---

-# Adding and removing IBFT validators
+# Add and remove IBFT validators

 ## Prerequisites

 * An IBFT network as configured in the [IBFT tutorial](create-ibft-network.md).

-## Adding a validator
+## Add a validator

 1. Create a working directory for the new node that needs to be added: